Foundations of Differential Calculus for modules over posets: Categorifying the discrete gradient and divergence

-\begin{Defi} If $\C$ is a category obtained as a quotient category of the path category $P(\G)$ of some quiver $\G$, we say that $\G$ is a \hadgesh{generating quiver} for $\C$, or that $\C$ is \hadgesh{generated} by $\G$. \end{Defi} Notice that the choice of a generating quiver for a small category $\C$ is generally not unique.
-Also, if $\G$ is acyclic then every category it generates will also be cycle-free.
+If the quiver $\G$ is acyclic then every category it generates will also be cycle-free.
 Hence we say that a category $\C$ is acyclic if it is generated by an acyclic quiver.

-Next we associate with any small acyclic category $\C$ and a generating acyclic quiver $\G$ another small category $\widehat{\C}$ that is generated by the associated line digraph $\widehat{\G}$.
-The category $\widehat{\C}$ will depend on the choice of the generating quiver, but for any such choice one has two functors $\widehat{\C}\to\C$ that will allow us to define a gradient and two divergence operators.
+\chg{Next we associate with any small category $\C$ and a generating quiver $\G$ another small category $\widehat{\C}_\G$ that is generated by the associated line digraph $\widehat{\G}$.
+The category $\widehat{\C}_\G$ will depend on the choice of the generating quiver, but for any such choice one has two functors $\tau, \sigma\colon\widehat{\C}_\G\to\C$ that will allow us to define a gradient and two divergence operators. }